Wasps And Sting Prevention

 Author Background

 Sue McBean is the author of this website.
-She is a nursing lecturer at the University of Ulster in Northern Ireland and
+She is a public health nurse and nurse academic, formerly working at the University of Ulster.
+She is also a biologist and photographer.

 Wasp sting prevention